 Banks clearly want to avoid enforcement actions, but after they occur, a lead bank in a loan syndicate must deal with its reputation and the syndicate structure.
-The emerging question is whether there exists a strategy that a punished lead arranger can follow (or actually follows) to moderate the effect of the enforcement action on loan syndicate structure.
+The emerging question is whether there exists a strategy that a punished lead arranger can follow to moderate the effect of the enforcement action on loan syndicate structure.
 An important issue in this respect is the alleviation of informational asymmetry problems among the participants, the lead arranger, and the borrower, so that the participant banks will perceive the loan as less risky.
-Further, there is a role of monitoring as related to Observation 1 of our model: Given the model's assumptions, the lead arranger's monitoring effort and participation share should be positively related.
+Given the model's assumptions, the lead arranger's monitoring effort and participation share should be positively related.
 In a nutshell, we expect that loan characteristics related to lower informational asymmetry and increased monitoring effort (or rather, increased monitoring efficiency in the empirical sense of these characteristics) might have a moderating effect in the positive nexus between enforcement actions and the lead lender's share.

-In column I of Table VI, we introduce an interaction term between post enforcement loan and guarantee.
+In column I of Table XI, we introduce an interaction term between post enforcement loan and guarantee.
 Loan guarantees, thoroughly defined in Table I, are a more enhanced form of collateral aiming at lowering a loan's riskiness in case of adverse developments for the borrower.
-The interaction term is negative and significant at the 1% level, and the marginal effect of post enforcement loan is positive and statistically insignificant.
-Clearly, the lead arranger can completely offset the effect of enforcement actions on his loan share by requesting a guarantee facility, indirectly passing the cost of the enforcement action to the borrower.
+The interaction term is negative and significant at the 1% level, and the marginal effect of post enforcement loan is negative and statistically significant.
+Clearly, the lead arranger can offset the effect of enforcement actions on his loan share by requesting a guarantee facility, indirectly passing the cost of the enforcement action to the borrower.

-[Insert Table VI about here]
+[Insert Table XI about here]

 Similarly, we use information on (i) whether the loan has performance pricing provisions and (ii) the number of general loan covenants.
 These are the main characteristics in loan contracts that directly relate to loan monitoring.
 We thus expect that use of such loan characteristics will also lower the potency of the effect of enforcement actions.
-We report the respective results in columns II and III of Table VI.
+We report the respective results in columns II and III of Table XI.
 In both specifications, the interaction terms between post enforcement loan and the variables related to loan monitoring are negative and statistically significant.
-Thus, our results confirm Observation 1 of our model, showing that participant banks do require enhanced monitoring activity from a punished lead arranger, which here comes in the form of performance pricing provisions and general covenants.
+Thus, our results confirm the discipline mechanism our model, showing that participant banks do require enhanced monitoring activity in the form of performance pricing provisions and general covenants.